5K Training Explained: What Is Zone 2 / Endurance?

 Zone 2 allows pros to:

-Run high mileage with minimal breakdown
+Run high mileage with minimal breakdown: They can train more without accumulating damaging fatigue.

 FAQs: Zone 2 for 5K Runners